Chromebooks vs Refurbished Windows Laptops: 2026 Buyer's Guide | Discount Computer Depot

 The AUE Deadline Risk

-For IT teams that need Windows but want to avoid peak RAM pricing, quality refurbished business laptops occupy a compelling middle ground.
+For IT teams that need Windows but want to avoid 2026 DDR5 pricing peaks, Discount Computer Depot sources certified refurbished Dell Latitude, HP EliteBook, and Lenovo ThinkPad business laptops—enterprise-grade systems that circumvent RAM shortage premiums while maintaining full Windows 11 and Microsoft 365 compatibility.
 A professionally refurbished Dell Latitude, HP EliteBook, or Lenovo ThinkPad with 16GB DDR4 RAM installed typically costs $350-$500—virtually identical to mid-range Chromebook pricing—while delivering full Windows 11 compatibility, enterprise security features, and complete software compatibility.

 DCD Certification Process